 Perhaps after meditating on these general aspects of the principle you can provide us with a new version of the principle, or some aspect of it, and give it a name that captures its essence.
 How about a very short story, saying, images, or jokes etc that illustrate some aspect of the principle.

 Over the last three weeks we considered the principle in general terms, as well as seeing how it related to past and present situations.
 This week we turn to what we imagine the future has in store.

-Behind, or perhaps more accurately “copresent” with this effort we are always trying to amplify our vision of how we can turn the principles into a dynamic and permanent meditation.
+And we will continue to see how we can turn the principles into a dynamic and permanent meditation.
 That is to say, into a practice applicable at every moment of our lives.
 In that way we go on shaping a style of, or way of, engaging with life.